geoffleyland/luatrace/README.md

 + Lua - with a debug hook calling `os.clock`
 + LuaJIT - with a debug hook calling `ffi.C.clock` - `os.clock` is not yet
   implemented as a fast function
-+ Lua - if the c_hook has been built then that's used instead of the Lua hook.
++ Lua and LuaJIT - if the c_hook has been built then that's used instead of the Lua or LuaJIT hook.
+It's always better to use the C hook.
-  The C uses the C library's `clock` and should call it closer to actual code execution, so the traces should be more accurate.
+  The hook uses the C library's `clock` and should call it closer to actual code execution, so the traces should be more accurate.
   On mach plaforms (ie OS X), the c_hook uses the `mach_absolute_time` high resolution timer for nanosecond resolution (but not accuracy)